 Here’s a quick summary of Fresh and Easy’s prices and the dietary preferences it accommodates:

 From $6.99 per serving

 Up to six meals per weeks for two, four, or six people

 Almost 98% of the continental US

-Actually getting in touch with customer support is a different matter though.
-For that, you need to scroll all the way down to the bottom of the screen and find the note that says: “If you haven’t found your answer, you can reach us here.”
+Getting in touch with customer support is a different matter though.
+For that, you need to scroll all the way down and find the note that says: If you haven’t found your answer, you can reach us here.

 Click on the hyperlink and you’ll land on this page:

 I decided to call, and after about 20 seconds I was connected to the lovely Katie (who even managed to get my rather complicated email address spelled correctly the first time).
 She helped me with my questions, and I left the conversation satisfied with my experience.